-Operational Phase Measures Aspects ID Mitigation Measure/Procedure Responsible Implementation Monitoring Performance Timeframe Methods indicators Waste Management 1 Sanitation Facilities Ablution facilities shall be provided on site.
+Operational Phase Measures 5 Aspects ID Mitigation Measure/Procedure Responsible Implementation Timeframe Monitoring Methods Performance indicators Waste Management 1 Sanitation Facilities Ablution facilities shall be provided on site.
 The positioning of the ablution facilities shall be done in consultation with Client and shall be placed so that it cannot contaminate the natural streams and rivers.
 One toilet shall be provided per 15 staff members on site.
 Toilets shall be positioned within walking distance of wherever employees are employed on the site.
 Toilets shall be provided with locks and doors shall be secured to prevent the toilets from blowing over.
 The toilets shall be placed outside of areas susceptible to flooding.
-Chemical toilets shall be serviced regularly by an authorised service provider and removed to a registered wastewater treatment works and disposal certificates shall be obtained from the waste disposal facility for each disposal and retained on site.
-Johannesburg Water During operation and maintenance activities Visual inspection of Waste collection and disposal areas.
+During operation and maintenance activities Visual inspection of Waste collection and disposal areas.
 Visual inspection of site.
-Check waste disposal slips.
-Monitor activities against JW Waste Presence of litter Availability of waste bins and skips.
-Degree to which rubbish bins and skips are filled Total volume of general and hazardous waste storage capacity Total volume of general and hazardous waste stored on site Degree to which different waste is separated.
+Check waste Presence of litter Availability of waste bins and skips.
+Degree to which rubbish bins and skips are filled Total volume of general and hazardous waste storage capacity Total volume of general and